CRM Contact Cleanup & Dedupe Prep avatar

 Operating Boundaries

-This README describes the product behavior of a single supplied-record cleanup run.
-The Actor writes one dataset row per input record and a structured OUTPUT summary; it does not configure recurrence, send alerts, replace workflows, call sibling Actors, change Store pricing, publish or unpublish itself, or mutate legacy Actor registrations.
+This README describes the product behavior of supplied-record cleanup runs, whether records arrive inline or through a supported source route.
+The Actor writes one dataset row per supplied inline record or accepted source record and a structured OUTPUT summary; it does not configure recurrence, send alerts, replace workflows, call sibling Actors, change Store pricing, publish or unpublish itself, or mutate legacy Actor registrations.

 Cost and billing are described in pricing.
-This README does not claim a fixed per-record price, Pay Per Event readiness, Store launch completion, live monitoring, workflow ownership, or legacy Actor disposal authority.
+This README does not configure recurrence, live monitoring, workflow ownership, support response guarantees, or legacy Actor disposal authority.

 Input Parameters